Series

 Genre: sci-fi, action, drama

 What is remarkable: an android that hacked into its own system to watch TV shows is forced to hide its newfound free will.
-The main role is played by Alexander Skarsgard.

 Genre: thriller, drama, detective

-Sirens — May 22 (Netflix/miniseries)
+Sirens — 22 May (Netflix / mini-series)

 Genre: comedy

 What is remarkable: the woman begins to realize that her sister's relationship with her strange boss has gone beyond all reasonable limits.
-Starring Julianne Moore.

-Genre: cartoon, comedy
+Genre: animation, comedy

 What is remarkable: puberty in the form of huge shaggy monsters prevents a couple of teenagers from living a normal life.

-Rick & Morty — May 25 (Adult Swim/Season 8)
+Rick and Morty — 25 May (Adult Swim / 8 seasons)

 Genre: animation, comedy, science fiction

 What is remarkable: the odious couple travels to the craziest corners of the universe and leaves behind countless destruction and alcoholic amber.
-Wabba-labba-dub!

 Genre: comedy